Hubert005/IoT_Projekt/docs/arduino-nano/sequence-diagrams.md

     Note over Nano: msg = "", back to idle (§2)
 ```

-Note that **`mix_ok` is emitted *before* the buzzer sequence** (lines 69 vs 72–78).
+Note that **`mix_ok` is emitted *before* the buzzer sequence** (line 73 vs 76–82).
 The app's `BleMixerService.orderDrink` resolves while the buzzer is still beeping — the user sees "Drink ready" ~550 ms before the audible confirmation ends.

 Total wall-clock time the Nano is unavailable for a typical recipe `mix_30_20_10_40`: ~100 ms pumping + ~550 ms buzzer ≈ 650 ms (see [`../cross-dependencies/protocol.md`](../cross-dependencies/protocol.md) for the full latency budget).
 The pumps run **blocking** via `delay()` ([known-issues.md §5](known-issues.md#5-pumps-run-blocking-in-sequence)).